-Pacemaker — small electronic device (smaller than an ICD), implanted in the body that keeps the heart beating at the proper rate.
-Pacemakers deliver a small shock only when needed, not all the time.
+Pacemaker - small electronic device (smaller than an ICD), implanted in the body, that keeps the heart beating at the proper rate.

 Rhythm management device - class of devices that are implanted in the body and connected to the heart to help it maintain a natural, healthy rhythm.